 The LinkedIn Post That Set the Internet on Fire

-Iron Galaxy Studios shared the image on LinkedIn of all places, giving fans their first possible glimpse at who might be behind the long-rumored Fallout 3 and Fallout: New Vegas remasters.
+Iron Galaxy Studios posted the image on LinkedIn, giving fans their first possible glimpse at who might be behind the long-rumored Fallout 3 and Fallout: New Vegas remasters.
 The presentation deck's opening slide featured the unmistakable 'Please Stand By' screen that has become a signature visual of the Fallout franchise.

-What most players miss, though, is that the imagery reportedly carries stylistic details consistent with Fallout: New Vegas, the beloved 2010 open-world RPG set in a post-apocalyptic Mojave Desert.
+The imagery carries stylistic details consistent with Fallout: New Vegas, the beloved 2010 open-world RPG set in a post-apocalyptic Mojave Desert.
 That detail alone has sent the community into a frenzy.

 The connection between Iron Galaxy and Bethesda is not new.
 The studio has built a working relationship with Bethesda over multiple projects, making the speculation far from baseless.